Gold Price API: Build a Real-Time Gold Price Dashboard with Python (2026 Guide)

 else:

-- A quote will assist you in displaying prices in 175+ supported currencies.
+- A quote will help you display prices in 175+ supported currencies.

-- The dashboard can be customized, so your Python script can do unit conversion.
+- The dashboard can be customized, allowing your Python script to perform unit conversions.

-- It allows the developers to present the local price to the users in other nations.
+- It allows developers to present local prices to users in other nations.

 Pro Tip: